·

 Sunsets in Korea in September are simply glorious.

-In Korea in September, kids are back in school, and the epic crowds seeking peak autumn foliage haven’t arrived yet.
+In Korea in September, kids are back in school, and the crowds chasing peak autumn foliage haven’t arrived yet.
 So booking tours and the ideal accommodation in Seoul is relatively easier, and more affordable than in October and November.

 You’ll have to wait until October or November to see this kind of fall foliage in Korea.

-There’s also plenty to keep you entertained in South Korea in September, with some truly unique festivals and events set to take place in this first month of autumn.
-I’ll cover these a bit later on in this guide.
+There’s also plenty to keep you entertained in September (가을, gaeul), with some truly unique festivals and events set to take place in this first month of autumn.
+I’ll cover those a bit further on in this guide.

-How’s the weather in South Korea in September?
+What’s the weather like in Korea in September?

 After the oppressiveness of summer in Korea, the September weather feels just a little bit like heaven.
 This used to reliably be one of the best months to visit Korea climate-wise, with ideal temperatures, minimal humidity, and glorious sun-filled days… but I’m afraid it’s no longer the case.